 Early diagnosis and supportive treatment of erythroderma are important in preventing infection from developing in the affected skin and in keeping fluid and protein loss from becoming life threatening.

-People with erythroderma often need to be hospitalized and given antibiotics (for infection), fluids and salts (to replace those lost through the skin) by vein (intravenously), and nutritional supplements.
-Care may include the use of drugs and heated blankets to control body temperature.
+People with erythroderma often need to be hospitalized and given antibiotics (for infection), fluids and salts (to replace those lost through the skin) by vein (intravenously), and nutritional supplements as needed.
+Care may include the use of medications and heated blankets to control body temperature.
 Moisturizing agents (emollients) may help soothe the skin.